Heading on a long Tesla road trip with your electric vehicle? Maybe you just got a new Tesla Model Y?

 A Better Route Planner (ABRP)

 Perhaps the most popular alternative to the built-in Tesla trip planner is the ABRP or A Better Route Planner.
-It is a more comprehensive and powerful route planner, but also requires a lot more hands on effort from the user in some cases.
+It is a more comprehensive and powerful tesla travel planner, but also requires a lot more hands-on effort from the user in some cases.

 For me, the Tesla built-in trip planner is enough in most cases, and you would only use the ABRP if you wanted more flexibility for a longer trip.

-Some of the main benefits of the ABRP over the Tesla planner are:
+Some of the main benefits of the ABRP over the Tesla charger planner are:

 - Shows both Tesla Superchargers and third-party EV charging stations